leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-treatment_general-retina_8
 - How is diabetic retinopathy treated?
+- When does one need treatme t for diabetic eye disease
+- What does panretinal laser mean
+- What are the types of retinal laser
 - How can diabetic retinopathy be treated?
 - What are the treatment options for diabetic retinopathy?
 - Is there a cure for diabetic retinopathy?